asimmon/ephemeral-mongo/README.md

 ## Optimization tips

-Avoid calling `MongoRunner.Run` concurrently, as this will create many `mongod` processes and make your operating system slower.
+Avoid calling `MongoRunner.Run` or `MongoRunner.RunAsync` concurrently, as this will create many `mongod` processes and make your operating system slower.
 Instead, try to use a single instance and reuse it - create as many databases as you need, one per test, for example.

 Check out [this gist](https://gist.github.com/asimmon/612b2d54f1a0d2b4e1115590d456e0be) for an implementation of a reusable `IMongoRunner`.

 ## Changelog

+### 3.0.0

+See the announcement.

 ### 2.0.0